 The Washington national park is a fantastic winter getaway destination that offers plenty of scenic trails to enjoy the winter wonderland and majestic views of Mt.
 Rainier.

 Starting from Paradise Lodge, Alta Vista Snowshoe Trail is an easy, one-mile loop trail that is perfect for families with kids.

-If you are into all-day adventures, then try moderately difficult 8.6 mile High Hut SnowshoeTrail, 6.1 mile Twin Lake Snowshoe Trail, or the 8.2 mile Dalles Ridge Snowshoe Trail, which offers 6-8 hours of snowshoeing with charming mountain, lake, and dense forest scenery.
+If you are into all-day adventures, then try the moderately difficult 8.6-mile High Hut SnowshoeTrail, 6.1 mile Twin Lake Snowshoe Trail, or the 8.2-mile Dalles Ridge Snowshoe Trail, which offers 6-8 hours of snowshoeing with charming mountain, lake, and dense forest scenery.

 In case you didn’t bring your snowshoeing gear with you, then visit Whittaker Mountaineering in Ashford or White Pass Sports Hut in Packwood to find not only snowshoeing gear, but also ski and snowboard rentals.

 Visit the Long Beach Peninsula

 Distance from Seattle to Long Beach Peninsula: 172 miles (3 hours, 7 minutes)